Women's health clinic

 2. Prepare for your appointment in advance

-DeRouen says, “Have a list of your medications, allergies, and medical problem history.
+DeRouen says, "Have a list of your medications, allergies, and medical problem history.
 Also, be able to tell the story of what concerns you in a manner that is easy to follow.
-We want to hear the who, what, when, how, what makes it better/worse, and what you’ve tried to address before.
+We want to hear the who, what, when, how, what makes it better or worse, and what you've tried to address before.
 Be detailed.
-It helps clinicians think through the process of what is going on.”
+It helps clinicians think through the process of what is going on."

 3. Don't be afraid to seek a second opinion